soroushesnaashari/Rice-Images-Classification-with-CNN-using-PyTorch/README.md

 [![](Image.jpg)](https://unsplash.com/photos/person-farming-on-rice-field-a7n65pmnJ4Q)

 ### Overview
 This project implements a convolutional neural network (CNN) in PyTorch to classify images of rice.
 The goal is to develop a robust model capable of distinguishing between different varieties of rice, which can be useful for quality control, research or agricultural applications.
-The project covers all the steps—from data preprocessing and model design to training, evaluation, and visualization of results.
+The project covers all the steps—from data preprocessing and model design to training, evaluation and visualization of results.

 <br>